rlawrenc/cosc_304/labs/lab2/README.md

 <!--
 The questions on PrairieLearn are running on [SQLite](https://www.sqlite.org/index.html).
 You are not required to setup MySQL on Docker for this assignment, but it is encouraged to learn these skills.
 -->

+Note: MySQL does not follow the standard for delimited identifiers using double-quotes (").
+It uses backticks (\`) instead.
+To force it to use double-quotes, run this command when you start a session: `set session sql_mode = 'ANSI';` It is also possible to set this globally using  `set global sql_mode = 'ANSI';` **Avoid using delimited identifiers for lab 2.**